mgmilton/trains/README.md

 # Trains

-- A practice tutorial on creating JSON web tokens.
+- A tutorial on creating JSON web tokens.